rstagi/rstagi.github.io/index.md

 ## What do I do for a living?
 I'm currently employed as a Full Stack Engineer @ [Mia-Platform](https://mia-platform.eu).

-I work on the Mia-Platform main product (a DevOps console to help developing services in-cloud), but I also work with customers, helping them to design cloud-native solutions for their problems.
+I work on the Mia-Platform main product (a DevOps console to help developing cloud services), but I also work with customers, helping them to design cloud-native solutions for their needs.

-Besides that, I'm also involved in a cool startup in the previdencial field: [SavingBud](https://www.savingbud.com).
+Besides that, I'm also involved in a cool startup in the insurance field: [SavingBud](https://www.savingbud.com).
-The developers team is made of 4 amazing people (me included).
+The developers team is made of 4 amazing people.
 As it happens in many startups, we all tend to work on all the parts of the IT system we developed.
 However, due to my background knowledge, I happen to be the one who pushes the most on the DevOps practices.